iiasa/Condor_run_R/configuring.md

 The script to launch with [`LAUNCHER`](#launcher).
 When empty (the default) the job is not defined by a script but rather by the executable/binary specified in the [`LAUNCHER`](#launcher) setting.

 ## `Condor_run.R`-specific optional configuration parameters

+### GAMS_VERSION

+Default value: `NULL`

+GAMS version to run the job with.
+When set to `NULL`, the GAMS version reachable through the `PATH` environment variable on the execute point is used, or the job will fail if no gams executable can be found via `PATH`.

 ### GET_G00_OUTPUT